Wrelks-Quantum/wrelks.github.io/_posts/2021-2-2-minecraft-challenge-plugins.markdown

 # How to use these plugins

-First you need to create a 1.16+ server that can run plugins, I recommend setting up a paper server.
-And I would recommend using version 1.16.5 as this is the version all plugins have been tested in.
+First you need to create a 1.16+ server that can run plugins.
+I recommend setting up a paper server and using version 1.16.5, as this is the version all my plugins have been tested in.

 If you are new to creating Minecraft servers, follow this tutorial: